+I encourage you to order ayran (a cold beverage made with yogurt, salt, and water) to accompany every meat, pilaf, or spicy dish.
+It’s delicious and super refreshing!
 After your meal, and if you order dessert, don’t forget to drink a glass of çay (tea).
-But when it comes to coffee, Turkish people tend to go to a coffee shop to sit down and drink a cup.
-If you order a Turkish coffee, don’t mix it with your spoon or you will have to wait for the unfiltered ground coffee beans to drop down at the bottom of your cup again.
+If you order a kahve (Turkish coffee), don’t mix it with your spoon or you will have to wait for the unfiltered ground coffee beans to drop down at the bottom of your cup again.

 Öz Gerçek Bursa: for iskender döner